SingleEukaryote/quartz/content/protocols/lab-basics/Using a microwave to sterilize media.md

-Use a microwave-save container (I use a 250 mL flask)
+Use a microwave-save container (I use a 250 mL flask).

 1. “Sterilize” the container by filling with tap water and microwaving for 5 minutes.
 2. Pour out the tap water, fill with of bottled spring water using [[Sterile technique]] to the desired volume of media needed.
 (20mL per plate typically)